minchjung/PROJECTLIST/README.md

 #### A: skillful
 #### B: not fully understood
 #### C: SHOULD repeat at least 3 times more
-#### All needs to be developed far more though still the product shine itself for good
+#### All need to be developed far more though still the product shine itself for good
 #### Link soon be on
 #### a lot of works of WebDesign, but its ...귀찮